Ignarts/CursoRPG/README.md

 # Udemy Course - RPG Game Development in Unity

-This repository contains the project developed as part of the Udemy course "[Course Name]" on RPG game development in Unity.
+This repository contains the project developed as part of the Udemy course "Aprende a crear un videojuego RPG en 2D con Unity" on RPG game development in Unity.
 The game is a 2D pixelart RPG created with Unity.

 ## Game Description